• CLASSIC IKITESURF

 the highest 1/10 of the wave spectrum.

-just south of the lake wednesday night. another 29.3 inch low will
+passing just to the west of the lake wednesday night.

 lake ontario open waters from sodus bay to the saint lawrence